-- Read pages 72-78 of your workbook i.

-- 20 minutes of yoga daily ii.

-- iii.

-- 20 minutes of meditation daily iv.

-- v.

-- Complete the human flourishing post-assessment and post-program questionnaire vi.

-- vii. and an update about your practices
+- .
+Read pages 72-78 of your workbook - ii.
+20 minutes of yoga daily - iii.
+20 minutes of writing on whichever Soul Letter prompt speaks to you that day - iv.
+20 minutes of meditation daily - v.
+Write out your responses to Commitments and How to Support You exercises - vi.
+Complete the human flourishing post-assessment and post-program questionnaire - vii.
+Submit your Commitment/Support exercise responses, assessment, questionnaire and an update about your practices